git for Scientific Software Development

 All public codes should have a license attached!

-• Clarify what can be done with the code
+• Clarifies what can be done with the code and its derivatives

-The right selection may depend on your organisation and/or funder.
+• The options may depend on your organisation and/or funder.

 See choosealicense.com and the OSI list of licenses for more information.